iamtalharazzaq/Coding-Logs/readme.md

         git --version
         ````
 This command will display the version of Git currently installed on your system.
 Git is a stable and reliable software, with breaking changes exceptionally rare.

+## Repository
+In Git, a repository (often abbreviated as "repo") is a storage space where your project lives.
+It can be a local repository on your computer or a remote repository hosted on a service like GitHub, GitLab, or Bitbucket.
+The repository is where Git tracks changes to your files and directories, maintains the history of those changes, and facilitates collaboration with other developers.

+### 1. Initialization
+* __git init:__ This command creates a new Git repository.
+It sets up all the necessary files and directories inside a .git folder.
+* __git clone <repository>:__ This command copies an existing repository (from a remote source, like GitHub) to your local machine, creating a complete copy of the project including its history.

+### 2. Repository Structure
+* __.git Directory__: Contains all the metadata and objects for the repository.
+Key components include:
+    * __objects/:__ Stores all the content for your repository (files, commits, trees, etc.) in a compressed format.
+    * __refs/:__ Contains pointers to commit objects, including branches (refs/heads/) and tags (refs/tags/).
+    * __HEAD:__ A pointer to the current branch reference, indicating the current commit.
+    * __config:__ Contains configuration settings for the repository.

+### 3. Remote Repositories
+* __Adding Remotes:__ Connects your local repository to a remote server.
+    * `git remote add <name> <url>` : Adds a remote repository.
+* __Fetching:__ Downloads objects and refs from another repository.
+    * `git fetch <remote>`: Fetches branches and commits from the remote repository.
+* __Pulling:__ Fetches and integrates changes.
+    * `git pull <remote>`: Fetches and merges changes from the remote repository.
+* __Pushing:__ Uploads local changes to a remote repository.
+    * `git push <remote>`: Pushes commits from your local branch to a remote repository.